Lyon vs Barcelona Women's Champions League final: TV channel, live stream, squad news & preview | Goal.com

 Barcelona will miss former Lyon midfielder Kheira Hamraoui through suspension.

-Potential Barcelona starting XI: Panos; Leon, Ouahabi, Torrejon, Pereira; Losada, Martens, Bonmati; Alexia, Mariona, Duggan.
+Confirmed Barcelona starting XI: Panos, Torrejon, Pereira, Maria Leon, Ouahabi, Losada, Bonmati, Alexia, Mariona, Martens, Duggan.

 Betting & Match Odds